Photo Credit: Brett Hall Jones

 Photo Credit: Lily Halpern

 Michelle Latiolais is a Professor of English at the University of California at Irvine.
-She is the author of the novel Even Now which received the Gold Medal for Fiction from the Commonwealth Club of California.
+She is the author of the novel Even Now, which received the Gold Medal for Fiction from the Commonwealth Club of California.
 Her second novel, A Proper Knowledge, was published in 2008 by Bellevue Literary Press.
-She has published writing in three anthologies, Absolute Disaster, Women On The Edge: Writing From Los Angeles and Woof!
+She has published writing in three anthologies, Absolute Disaster; Women On The Edge: Writing From Los Angeles; and Woof!
 Writers on Dogs.
-Her stories and essays have appeared in Zyzzyva, The Antioch Review, Western Humanities Review, Santa Monica Review, Iowa Review and the Northwest Review.
+Her stories and essays have appeared in ZYZZYVA, The Antioch Review, Western Humanities Review, Santa Monica Review, Iowa Review, Juked, The Kenyon Review, and Northwest Review.
 Widow, a collection of stories, involutions and essays, was published in 2011 by Bellevue Literary Press.
-Recent work has appeared in Zyzzyva, Santa Monica Review, Juked and The Kenyon Review.
-Her last book, She was published in 2016 by W.W.
+Her most recent book, She, was published in 2016 by W.W.
 Norton & Company.

 Photo Credit: Brett Hall Jones